diffix/reference/docs/misc.md

 Perhaps the better alternative is just to continue to have non-selectable columns.

+Or, this might then be better solved by specifying multiple columns as separate AID columns instead.

+Say you could have:
+- `SSN`
+- `patient_id`
+- `insurance_id`
+- `phone_number`

+all being classified as AIDs.
+The hope would then be that at least one of them is the same for a patient that was given multiple `patient_id`s in a system.
+Thereby at least low count filtering will work.

 ### Configuration

 From the admin point of view, I think the steps to configuration is something like this: